Ridge produced its first chardonnay in 1962 from fully-mature vines planted in the late 1940s on the Monte Bello estate vineyard.

 a separate bottling, we make a limited amount of Monte Bello Chardonnay as well.

-Fermentation: Whole-cluster pressed and barrel fermented.
-Natural primary and natural secondary (malolactic).
+Fermentation: Grapes are whole-cluster pressed and barrel fermented.
+Natural primary

-67 ppm over the course of aging).
+the course of aging).
 Pad filtered at bottling.
-In keeping with our philosophy of minimal intervention, this
+In keeping with our philosophy of minimal

 Winemaker Tasting Notes